Harris-A-Khan/MyDollarBot-BOTGo/README.md

 *   Created react front end app that calls the flask app serving the api endpoint

-*   Includes a page or function for:
+*   Includes a web page or function for:

     &#x20;   budget view with per category view\
     &#x20;   budget update (with per category update\